kchandra423/KImages/README.md

  ![logo](https://media.giphy.com/media/sIIhZliB2McAo/giphy.gif)

-imple library to represent images and specifically gifs as movable and resizable textures.
+A simple library to represent images and specifically gifs as movable and resizable textures.